-9. O. WHAT IS INCOME?
+10. Q. WHAT IS CONSIDERED INCOME FOR THE ADDITIONAL VETERANS EXEMPTION?

-A. Adjusted gross income as determined for purposes of the federal income tax plus any other income not included in such adjusted gross income.
-The qualifying income is the individual's income if unmarried, or both spouses' incomes if the applicant is married.
-(See Question #33)
+A. Adjusted gross income as determined for purposes of the federal income tax plus any other income not included in such adjusted gross income, but does not include veterans' disability payments.
+Qualifying income is the individual's income if unmarried, or both spouses' incomes if the applicant is married.

-Exception - if the applicant has a 100% disability rating as determined by the Veteran's Administration, adjusted gross income only is considered.
+Exception - if the applicant has a 100% disability rating as determined by the Department of Veteran's Affairs, adjusted gross income only is considered.
 Section 12-81g(a).

-10. O. WHAT IS NOT CONSIDERED INCOME?
+11. Q. WHAT IS NOT CONSIDERED INCOME?

-A. See Question 19 in the Homeowner section of this booklet and Question 33 following.
+A. See Question 20 in the Homeowner section of this booklet (excluding item #8)